OniroAI/MonoDepth-PyTorch/README.md

  - `input_channels` Number of channels in input tensor (3 for RGB images)
  - `num_workers` Number of workers to use in dataloader

-Optionally after initialization we can load pretrained model via load model.
+Optionally after initialization, we can load a pretrained model via `model.load`.

-After that calling train() on Model class object starts training process.
+After that calling train() on Model class object starts the training process.

-Also it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters as argparse arguments.
+Also, it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters as argparse arguments.

-## Pretrained model
+## Train results and pretrained model

-One of our pretrained models which showed best results may be downloaded from [here](https://my.pcloud.com/publink/show?code=XZdFzu7ZfCAEf0uj8zRhDrBsjuEoeSo2QXak).
+Results presented on the gif image were obtained using the model with a **resnet18** as an encoder, which can be downloaded from [here](https://my.pcloud.com/publink/show?code=XZb5r97ZD7HDDlc237BMjoCbWJVYMm0FLKcy).

-For training following parameters were used:
+For training the following parameters were used:
-`model`:'resnet18_md'
-`epochs`:150,
-`learning_rate`:1e-2,
-`batch_size`:20,
-`adjust_lr`:True
+`model`: 'resnet18_md'
+`epochs`: 200,
+`learning_rate`: 1e-4,
+`batch_size`: 8,
+`adjust_lr`: True,
+`do_augmentation`: True

+See [Monodepth](Monodepth.ipynb) notebook for the details on the training.

 ## Testing
-Example of testing can be find in [Monodepth](Monodepth.ipynb) notebook.
+Example of testing can also be find in [Monodepth](Monodepth.ipynb) notebook.

 Model class from main_monodepth_pytorch.py should be initialized with following params (as easydict) for testing:
  - `data_dir`: path to the dataset folder